rtCamp/nginx-helper/README.md

 ### 2.2.2 ###

-Nginx Helper 2.2.2, Fix issue where settings not saved because the button's value localized (for any language).
+Nginx Helper 2.2.2, Add new "rt_nginx_helper_after_purge_all" action and fixes issues where settings not saved because the button's value localized (for any language) and "Custom Purge URL" option displays previous value.

-## Does this interest you?
+## Does this interest you? ##

 <a href="https://rtcamp.com/"><img src="https://rtcamp.com/wp-content/uploads/2019/04/github-banner@2x.png" alt="Join us at rtCamp, we specialize in providing high performance enterprise WordPress solutions"></a>